Guidance for twisted particle filter: a continuous-time perspective: Numerical examples

 \subsection{Linear Gaussian model}

 As a first example, we consider the linear Gaussian model, which is also the discretization of an OU process $X_t$ with linear Gaussian observations $Y_k \sim N(\cdot;B_k X_k,\Sigma_{OB})$

-We choose $\Delta t = 0.01$, $T = 0.5$ (so the length of the discrete Markov Chain is $n = T/\Delta t = 50$), $B_k = I_d$, $A = -I_d$, $\sigma = I_d$, $\Sigma_{OB} = I_d$.
+We choose $\Delta t = 0.01$, $T = 0.5$ (so the length of the discrete Markov chain is $n = T/\Delta t = 50$), $B_k = I_d$, $A = -I_d$, $\Sigma = I_d$, $\Sigma_{OB} = I_d$.

-We consider the parametric implementation with configurations $d \in \{2,5,15,20 \}$.
-The boxplots in Figure \ref{fig:boxplotlg} compare the TPPF (with $L_{RE}$, $L_{CE}$, or $L_{CERE}$) with competitors including BPF, iAPF and FA-APF using 1000 replicates.
-The red cross represents the mean and the red dash line represents the medium.
-We also report the empirical standard deviations in Table \ref{table:gaussSD}, and in Table \ref{table:ESS} we report the average relative effective sample size (ESS-r) defined by $ESS(W_{1:N}) = 1 / (N\sum_{i}^N W_i^2)$ with $\sum_{i=1}^N W_i = 1$.
-Clearly, TPPF with $L_{RE}$ and $L_{RECE}$ can defeat BPF and FA-APF, especially when the dimension is high, and TPPF with $L_{CE}$ suffers from the curse of dimensionality due to the numerical instability discussed in Remark \ref{rmk:instability}.
+We consider $d \in \{2,5,15,20 \}$.
+The mean $\mu_k$ and the variance $\sigma^2_k$ are parameterized by two independent 2-layer DenseNets, each with width 10.
+We optimize the two networks together using ADAM with learning rate 0.001.
+The particle number is set to be 200.
+The boxplots in Figure \ref{fig:boxplotlg} compare the TPPF (with $L_{RE}$, $L_{CE}$, or $L_{RECE}$) with competitors including BPF, iAPF and FA-APF using 1000 replicates.
+The red cross represents the mean and the red dashed line represents the median.
+We also report the empirical standard deviations in Table \ref{table:gaussSD}, and in Table \ref{table:combined} (a) we report the average relative effective sample size (ESS-r) defined by $ESS(W_{1:N}) = 1 / (N\sum_{i}^N W_i^2)$ with $\sum_{i=1}^N W_i = 1$.
+Furthermore, recall the definition of the relative variance (which is the quantity we aim to reduce)

+We compute the relative variance of each $Q$ using Monte Carlo approximation with a relatively large sample size, and the result is reported in Table \ref{table:combined} (b).
+We remark here that as we observe in our experiments, the relative variance is a criterion more sensitive to the nonlinearity of the model.
+Also, the experiments for the relative variance adopt a smaller value of $T$ to avoid blow-up of data, because compared with the quantity $Z$ ($=\mathbb{E}_P [e^{-W}]$), the computation of $r(Q)$ defined above requires its second moment, where numerical instability is more likely to occur.
+In particular, we choose $T = 0.1$ in the linear Gaussian model when computing the relative variance.

+Clearly, TPPF with $L_{RE}$ and $L_{RECE}$ can defeat BPF and FA-APF, especially when the dimension is high, and TPPF with $L_{CE}$ suffers from the curse of dimensionality due to the numerical instability discussed in Remark~\ref{rmk:instability}.
 Moreover, the iAPF performs the best in this linear Gaussian model, because iAPF is learning the twisting function in a Gaussian function class, each time solving a standard restricted least square minimization problem.
 Therefore, our training-based method cannot perform as well as iAPF in this experiment.
 However, as we will see in the other experiments when the optimal twisting function is not in the Gaussian family, our algorithm performs better than iAPF.